AlekseiRiabinin/sql_query_analyzer/README.md

 - Log files are persisted in the `app_logs` Docker volume

 - Middleware automatically handles JSON parsing and error scenarios

+## 🤖 CI/CD Pipeline

+The project includes an automated CI/CD workflow using GitHub Actions to ensure code quality, deploy Docker containers, and validate functionality of the SQL Query Analyzer.

+**Workflow Overview**

+The CI/CD workflow is defined in `.github/workflows/ci-cd.yml` and runs on push or pull_request events targeting the main or master branches.
+It consists of the following steps:

+1. **Checkout Code:** Pulls the latest repository code.

+2. **Setup Docker Buildx:** Prepares Docker Buildx to build multi-platform images.

+3. **Build and Start Services:** Uses `docker compose up --build -d` to build and start the PostgreSQL and API containers.

+4. **Generate Test Data:** Creates an employees table and populates it with 1,000 rows of sample data for testing.

+5. **Verify Test Data:** Confirms that data was inserted correctly with a `SELECT COUNT(*)` query.

+6. **API Endpoint Testing:** Tests the `/analyze` endpoint with multiple queries, including basic `SELECT`, `WHERE`, and `ORDER BY` queries.

+7. **Comprehensive API Validation:** Verifies API health and parses JSON responses from `/analyze` to ensure functionality.

+8. **Failure Debugging:** Automatically outputs PostgreSQL logs if any step fails, aiding in rapid troubleshooting.

 ##  References